GeoscienceAustralia/ptha/misc/nearshore_testing_2020/swals/README.md

     `make -B -f make_model_ifort`

 * At this point the code is ready to run.
-Below are details on running the tsunami models.
+Below scripts for running these particular tsunami models on gadi.
+These would need to be edited to run on a different machine.

 ```